-- Pupils create their own news reports at the end of the year, becoming 'reporters' themselves. - Pupils take an agenda based approach to studying their class novel, asking and answering questions to support their critical literacy skills.
+- Pupils create their own news reports at the end of the year, becoming 'reporters' themselves. - their critical literacy skills.

 In Year 9 pupils begin to look across texts, beginning with Malorie Blackman's Noughts and Crosses play and comparing it to Romeo and Juliet on the presentation of 'Forbidden Love' with the added challenge of exploring the genre of Tragedy.
 Students then move on to explore the dystopian genre, exploring a variety of popular and classic texts from Orwell's 1984 to Collins' Hunger Games trilogy.
 Pupils then focus on the challenging but provoking novel by Zusak, The Book Thief, exploring how narratives of war and language are used to shape meaning, providing a strong challenge and step up in preparation for GCSE study.